 The Influence slider is a very simple yet powerful tool for layering effects.
 It blends the output back with the input, allowing you to manage the influence of the current node.

 // TODO: Image

-Here is an example: a heavily eroded terrain goes through Recurve, but in Recurve the Influence is set to
+Here is an example: a heavily-eroded terrain goes through Recurve, where the Influence is set to